A licence is required before anyone can let a horse, pony or donkey out for hire (including pony parties and riding instruction).

-The legislation is designed to ensure the welfare of the animals and the suitability of their accommodation.
+This is designed to ensure the welfare of the animals and the suitability of their accommodation.

 A licence may only be issued (or denied) by the Local Authority following an inspection and report by a veterinary surgeon who is a member of the RCVS/BVA Inspectorate.

-Non-renewal of a licence within the expiry date may invalidate your public liability insurance.
+Non-renewal of a licence before the expiry date may invalidate your public liability insurance.

 In order to issue a full licence after a provisional licence, the vet that carried out the initial inspection must be satisfied that conditions have improved to warrant a full licence being issued.

 We recommend that you discuss your proposal with Planning Services.

-Please see current Fees and Charges
+Please see our current fees and charges.

 Appeals against a decision not to issue a licence or against any conditions imposed must be made through the Magistrates Court.